AudiTranscribe/AudiTranscribe/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request Template
-about: Propose a pull request to be made to the project
-title: ''
-labels: ''
-assignees: ''

----

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.